veracity-engineering/SolutionPackage/docfx_project/articles/DNVGL.Veracity.Services.Api/DNVGL.Veracity.Services.Api.This.md

-# DNVGL.Veracity.Services.Api.This
+# Veracity - My Services API v3 - This Client
-Provides a client to resources available under the 'This' view point of API v3.
+The `DNVGL.Veracity.Services.Api.This` package provides a client to resources available under the 'This' view point of API v3.

 This view point is appropriate for service owners integrating with Veracity enabling management of their service and sub-service subscriptions.